cloud-ark/caastle/README.rst

 .. _it: https://docs.docker.com/engine/installation/

-Chere this_ for more details about CloudARK
+Read this_ for more details about CloudARK

 .. _this: https://cloud-ark.github.io/cloudark/docs/html/html/index.html